DantasB/graph-library/README.md

 ### Eccentricity
 The Eccentricity is the longest shortest path between 2 vertex.
 In this implementation, it calculates the Eccentricity of a given vertex, so it just uses the [Dijkstra](#dijkstra) algorithm and pick up the longest distance in the distancia vector(Vector that contains the information of every distance from start vertex).

+## Extra
+The [colaboradores.cpp](https://github.com/DantasB/Graph-Library/blob/master/colaboradores.cpp) have the same implementation of the [graph.cpp](https://github.com/DantasB/Graph-Library/blob/master/grafo.cpp), but the data structure uses strings instead of integers.
+That's why one of the cases given by our professor had this requirement.